 Pharm Phresh is the juiciest music launchpad on the internet.
 Users can create beats or watch the fruits dance to Nice Feeling's "Fresh."
 We built the application with Three.js and implemented the loops/sounds with the Web Audio API.
 I also wrote some custom shaders in GLSL to achieve a pixelation and wavified effect in the music video.
 Role: project lead and developer.
 FWA of the day 01/04/17.

 I worked on design/development for lahacks.com.
 Users create an account and apply for the hackathon using our custom application form.
 We used React/Redux to implement the user application form and an internal system for admins to grade applications.
-I also worked on a simple Mail Chimp Passthrough and a landing page for users to join our mailing list.
 The full site is available below.

 This is where I put all my WebGL sketches/experiments.
 Topics covered in here include: shape generation using Perlin noise/fractal brownian motion, particle systems, image distortion, procedurally-generated terrain, music visualization, instancing and morph targets.